Wednesday, 10 July 2024

 It does not say whether X is inherited or acquired; whether once someone is an X it is hard for her to shake the label off (because others make it hard for her to do so or because psychologically she becomes tethered to it); whether a person can simultaneously have more than one X; whether X is imposed by others or is acquired willingly; whether social and cultural differences give rise to different X’s or whether they are the other way round; whether narrow identities are less costly for those having them (psychologically or otherwise) than multiple ones; or whether being an X incurs the disdain of those who are not X’s or whether it elicits admiration.

 This is because Appiah was writing nonsense.
 He hadn't actually mentioned any 'defining features'.
 It is useful to know about existing 'equivalence classes'- e.g. all those capable of performing a particular job at a given time- and potential 'equivalence classes'- i.e. all those capable of being just as good at that job.
 This also holds for customers or clients of a given firm.
 As far as the enterprise is concerned, customers are interchangeable.
 They form an equivalence or identity class.
-It may be worthwhile to find out the characteristics of the 'representative' agent, or typical member so as to improve marketing, customer retention etc.
+It may be worthwhile to find out the characteristics of the 'representative' agent, or typical member so as to improve marketing, customer retention, etc.

 The social historian David Hollinger has identified features of identity that can be viewed as ”solidarity.”

 No. He says 'solidarity' is 'willed affiliation'.
 But 'affiliation' is not identity.
-Hollinger could be said to critiquing 'identity politics' of a toxic type- stuff like Biden committing to choose a female of color as his Veep.
+Hollinger could be said to critiquing 'identity politics' of a toxic type- stuff like Biden committing to choose a female as his Veep.
 With hindsight, he needed someone who could handle the Senate and take some of the burden off him in terms of foreign policy.

 He writes: ”To share an identity with other people is to feel solidarity with them; we owe them something special, and we believe we can count on them in ways that we cannot count on the rest of the population.”
 (Hollinger, 2006: 23).